wackydodo/DLW/README.md

 ## Overview

-This project is based on the working paper ["Applying Asset Pricing Theory to Calibrate the Price of Climate Risk"](http://www.nber.org/papers/w22795) by Kent D. Daniel, Robert B. Litterman, and Gernot Wagner
+This project is based on the working paper ["Applying Asset Pricing Theory to Calibrate the Price of Climate Risk"](http://www.nber.org/papers/w22795) by Kent D. Daniel, Robert B. Litterman, and Gernot Wagner.
+It aims at providing a analyzing framework

 ## Getting Started